Managing Database Activities

 The sample databases include:

-• Needs and Goals – a multilevel needs and goals assessment using checkboxes, drop-down menus, and text input areas;
+- Needs and Goals – a multilevel needs and goals assessment using checkboxes, drop-down menus, and text-input areas;

 Student View of a Database Activity

-1. On their course home page, students click on a Database activity link.
+1. On their course homepage, students click on a Database activity link.

-A database New entry form appears.
+Note: The New entry form appears.

 3. Students complete the form based on the database prompts.